redsolution/django-simple-feedback/README.rst

 What's new
 ``````````

-0.2.0 - Models for storing responses in DB created.
-Responses representation for admin interface added.
+0.3.0 - Model for storing attachments in database added.
+Now attachments available in admin interface.

-0.2.1 - Form attachments added.
-Attachments are sent by email.

 Redsolution CMS classifiers:
 ````````````````````````````